- Home

 A property of a mathematical object that remains unchanged under a specified transformation — reflection, rotation, translation, or algebraic substitution.

-Why is Symmetry (Meta) important?
+What is the Symmetry (Meta) formula?

 Prerequisites